JOIN OUR NEW team of volunteers in Travis County or our growing team in Williamson County.

 Our volunteers are prepared to respond at a moment’s notice to a disaster.
 Led by Randy O’Dell, our Emergency Disaster Services canteen in Williamson County is the only completely volunteer managed and staffed canteen (mobile kitchen) in the State of Texas.
 We are working to develop a similar volunteer-led effort in Travis County.
 Would you like to join our volunteer team?
 Once you complete the application (link below), someone from our local staff will follow up with you shortly.

-If you would like to help those impacted by Disaster, the best way to help is to make a financial contribution.
+If you would like to help those impacted by Disaster, and you aren’t available to volunteer, the best way to help is to make a financial contribution.
 Cash donations allow disaster responders to immediately meet the specific needs of disaster survivors without incurring many of the costs associated with sorting, packing, transporting and distributing donated goods.
 Salvation Army disaster services are funded entirely by donors, and The Salvation Army uses 100% of all disaster donations in support of disaster relief operations.

 Learn more about The Salvation Army Disaster Relief Services around the country.